Search: 1015 results

 At that time, a fountain will be opened for the house of David and for those who live in Jerusalem so they can be cleansed from sin and ceremonial impurity.

-And Judah also shall fight at Jerusalem; and the wealth of all the heathen round about shall be gathered together, gold, and silver, and apparel, in great abundance.
+And Judah also will fight at Jerusalem.
+And the wealth of all the surrounding nations will be collected--gold and silver, and garments {in great abundance}.

-Yea, every pot in Jerusalem and in Judah shall be holiness unto the LORD of hosts: and all they that sacrifice shall come and take of them, and seethe therein: and in that day there shall be no more the Canaanite in the house of the LORD of hosts.
+And every cooking pot in Jerusalem and in Judah will be holy to Yahweh of hosts, and all those who sacrifice will come and will take from them, and will cook in them, and there will be no longer a {trader} in the house of Yahweh of hosts on that day.

-Then shall the offering of Judah and Jerusalem be pleasant unto the LORD, as in the days of old, and as in former years.
+And the offering of Judah and Jerusalem will be pleasing to Yahweh, like [in the] days of old and like [in] former years.

 [Jer.
 31:15], "A voice was heard in [the town of] Ramah [Note: This was a village near Jerusalem, where Rachel was buried], with crying and deep mourning.
 It was Rachel crying for her children [Note: Initially this was a reference to the Israelites who were taken to Babylonian captivity.
 See Jer.
 29-31].
 She refused to be comforted because they were dead."